 Skip to Main Navigation | Skip to Content

-If you have experienced sexual violence, sexual harassment, intimate partner violence, or stalking there is help!
+If you have experienced discrimination, harassment, sexual violence, sexual harassment, intimate partner violence, or stalking, there is help!

 The MAPS Victim Advocates support survivors of sexual violence by providing crisis intervention services, referrals, advocacy, and confidential reporting in a centralized location.
 Here, survivors or their loved ones can receive information, validation, explore options, reduce the stigma of victimization, and recognize the right to self-determination.